How to Cheer on the Griz Like a Local

 Where can I get Griz gear?

 The University of Montana's bookstore is your on-campus stop for Griz gear shopping, while the M store downtown offers a nice selection of official gear, too.
-For fast and affordable options close to the action, check out Albertson's Eastgate, or drive over to Reserve and visit Target or Wal-Mart.
+Make a stop at the Southgate Mall and find plenty of options at stores like Scheels and The Last Best Store.
+For fast and affordable options close to the action, check out Albertson's Eastgate, or drive over to Reserve and visit Target or Walmart.
+If you want to go the extra mile and participate in the themed games like “black out,” “maroon out,” and “think pink” you can find the theme schedule for this season on the UM Athletics site.

 Where can I get tickets?

-Tickets can be purchased through the University of Montana in advance, or you are almost guaranteed to find fans selling extra tickets the day of the game.
-The box office opens three hours before kickoff, so check start times for your game to determine when is best to pick up your tickets.
+Tickets can be purchased in advance through the University of Montana’s official ticket service, GrizTix.
+Make sure you have your ticket downloaded and ready before you arrive at the game.
+You can also visit the box office which is located in the west lobby of The Adams Center and opens three hours before kickoff, so check start times for your game to determine when is best to pick up your tickets.

 Where should I park?